SandyRodger/RB175_networked_applications/Austin_miller_rack_article.md

   -  the response headers
   -  the response body
 - Classes that satisfy this requirement can be chained together.
-- You can have many small modular apps can be chained together to make a middleware stack.
+- You can have many small modular apps that can be chained together to make a middleware stack.

 ## Example of middleware